takirala/dcos-docs-site/pages/services/beta-dcos-monitoring/0.3.0/operations/alertmanager-configs/index.md

 navigationTitle: Alert Manager Configurations
 title: Alert Manager Configurations
 menuWeight: 10
-excerpt: Automatically loading Alert Manager configurations.
+excerpt: Automatically loading Alert Manager configurations
+render: mustache
+model: /services/beta-dcos-monitoring/data.yml
 ---

-# Automatically loading Alert Manager configurations
+#include /services/include/beta-software-warning.tmpl

-The DC/OS Monitoring service can be configured to automatically load Alert Manager configurations from a Git repository.
+The {{ model.techName }} service can be configured to automatically load Alert Manager configurations from a Git repository.

-## Save Alert Manager configurations
+# Save Alert Manager configurations

 You should save your Alert Manager configuration file (YAML format), as well as all template files in a Git repository.
 Assume that the repository is `https://github.com/company/alertmanager-configs`.